 Verification of this has been requested of UK Transfers NMPG group (NM), e-mail sent 31 July 2019, with the question: "In the confirmation sese.013 message, is there a need to specify the ‘original’ quantity of asset, as well as the actual quantity to be transferred?
 In the case of a partial instructed quantity, they could be different".

+24 September 2019:

+Points 1, 2 and 3 were agreed.

+Point 4:

+The confirmation confirms the quantity being transferred.
+If a partial amount (cash/units) was requested in sese.012, this is the same as the partial amount requested (cash/units).

+If the instruction was a percentage, the confirmation states the cash/unit amount that percentage represents.
+Ideally, the original requested percentage should be echoed in the confirmation.
+As a result of this input, an optional element ' OriginalPercentageInstructed' was added.

+(The requested partial quantity and the actual transferred quantity should not differ.)

 Additional Change